6 Tips for Building an Optimal Network for Your Business

 - Requires physical space for equipment and environmental protection

-A hybrid solution is where there are both local servers and some “Cloud” presence in the network architecture.
-An example of this would be Microsoft 365 Cloud email services along with a local file/print/accounting server.
-At Lutz Technology, we recommend that businesses weigh the cost implications of cloud vs. on-premises operations with their overall business and operational goals to arrive at a solution that makes the most sense.3.
-High-quality Internet Service.
+A hybrid solution is where there are both local servers and some “cloud” presence in the network architecture.
+An example of this would be Microsoft 365 cloud email services along with a local file/print/accounting server.
+At Lutz Tech, we recommend that businesses weigh the cost implications of cloud vs. on-premises operations with their overall business and operational goals to arrive at a solution that makes the most sense.

-A network that is well protected has the following qualities.- Physical controls in place to server(s)
+A network that is well protected has the following qualities.- Physical controls in place for server(s)

 - Logical separation of access to business data on the network.